 Query results tables are virtual tables in that they are constructed on the fly to show the results of a query.
 To make them permanent we would use SELECT ...
 INTO to create a real table.
 However, for more effective browsing of results tables we can use many display features such as the Layers pane and Filters with query results tables.

-For example, in the illustration above we have opened a Command Window and have run a simple query:
+For example, in the illustration above we have closed the table window and then we opened a Command Window and have run a simple query:

 SELECT * FROM [Coin Hordes];